-The last couple years I have been learning how to bake bread.
+The last couple years I have been learning how to bake sourdough bread.
 I think it’s magical that you can start with such humble ingredients to make something so complex.
 I have loved baking for as long as I can remember, but I have always focused on sweets.
 I was comfortable with recipes that start by creaming butter and sugar; but yeast (or worse, levain) intimidated me.

 Recipes like cakes and cookies are reassuring.
 If you mix ingredients at the right temperature, the correct order and proper ratios, the recipe will turn out.
 You may have to learn some new techniques along the way for more advanced recipes, like a genoise versus a butter cake.
-But at the end of the day, techniques can be learned and ingredients will always behave in the same manner.
+But at the end of the day, techniques can be learned and ingredients will always behave in the same expected manner.

 Yeast is alive.
 And living things can be unpredictable.
 Yeast depends on so many more variables.
 First, there are different types of yeasts for baking: fresh, active dry and instant yeast, that all behave differently.
 Let alone specific strains of yeast.
 Temperature has a huge impact as well.
 So many recipes blindly instruct, “let the dough rise for two hours or until doubled in size.”
 But if your kitchen is cold, that may actually take three to four hours and if it’s a particularly hot day, only an hour to an hour and a half.